Cricket-Brook ton powers England to narrow lead in Karachi | Sports-Games

 Harry Brook scored his third century in as many matches while Ben Foakes hit a half-century as England eked out a lead of 29 over Pakistan at the end of day two of the final test of the series at Karachi's National Stadium on Sunday.
 Brook made 111 to continue his excellent start to test cricket, with the 23-year-old proving to be the glue in England's innings, putting on partnerships with Ollie Pope and captain Ben Stokes before a stand of 117 with Foakes.

+Brook and Foakes then revived England's innings, building a defiant partnership which ended when Mohammad Wasim was able to find a chink in Brook's armour to dismiss him lbw.
+"It's been a good day for us today.
+We tried to put it back on them and get a bit of a lead," Brook told Sky Sports.

-Foakes valiantly fought on, scoring 64, but skied a delivery from Nauman to mid-on, where it was caught by Abdullah Shafique.
-The last bit of English resistance came courtesy of Jack Leach and Ollie Robinson, who combined for 30 runs before Robinson was bowled by Abrar to end England's innings.
+Foakes valiantly fought on after Brook's departure, scoring 64, but skied a delivery from Nauman to mid-on, where it was caught by Abdullah Shafique.
+The last bit of English resistance came courtesy of Jack Leach and Ollie Robinson, who combined in a 30-run stand before Robinson was bowled by Abrar to end England's innings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)